-In carrying out their duties as planners and designers of remedial flood and erosion control projects,

-Authority staff can benefit from the participation of individual citizens, non-governmental groups and associations, and other government agencies.
+In carrying out their duties as planners and designers of remedial flood and erosion control projects, Conservation Authority staff can benefit from the participation of individual citizens, non-governmental groups and associations, and other government agencies.
 This Class EA offers several opportunities for participation, each reflecting different levels of intensity or commitment of time and energy on the part of the public.
 They include opportunities to participate as a member of the general public, as a member of the Conservation Authority contact group, and as a member of a Community Liaison Committee.
-As good practice, Conservation Authorities should obtain input and advice from the Ministry of the Environment Regional Environmental Assessment Coordinator early in the process for identification of First Nations and Aboriginal Communities, interested persons and government agencies.
-This would minimize the possibility of persons coming in at the end of a process and raising concerns or objecting to the outcomes of the process and reduce the potential for a Part II order/ elevation request (bump-up).
+As good practice, Conservation Authorities should obtain input and advice from the MOE Regional Environmental Assessment Coordinator early in the process for identification of Aboriginal Communities, interested persons and government agencies.
+This would minimize the possibility of persons coming in at the end of a process and raising concerns or objecting to the outcomes of the process and reduce the potential for a Part II Order.

-4.1.1 First Nations and Aboriginal Communities
+4.1.1 Aboriginal Communities